sararselitsky/FastPG/README.md

 ## Installation

+You can install locally from GitHub, or use the Docker container from DockerHub:

 ### Local install

+Before installing, you must have R, of course, but also:

+* If you are on Windows you will need the version of Rtools appropriate for the version of R (and need to set the path correctly), see https://cran.r-project.org/bin/windows/Rtools/.
+If you upgraded from R 3 to R 4 and have not already done so, you should uninstall the old and install the new Rtools.

+* If you are on Mac OS X, you will need the x-code command line tools and probably need to install the OpenMP library, which Apple no longer distributes as part of x-code.
+One way to do that is to install the data.table package as described here: https://firas.io/post/data.table_openmp/.
+Afterwards, FastPG and any other programs that use OpenMP should work.

 You can install the `FastPG` package from GitHub using the Bioconductor installation manager.
 If you don't have Bioconductor you need to install the `BiocManager` and `remotes` packages from CRAN.
 Then you can install using: